devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 # Deployment strategies

+🔑 **Key points**

+- There are many tools and strategies that you can use to deploy your code.
+- Version compatibility and rollback is a key part of your strategy

+---

 There are many different deployment strategies you can use when deploying your application.
 Each of the different strategies address a specific system of complexities.
 All strategies require some concept of a version and they usually require some level of compatibility between deployed versions.

 ## Branches